ajeetraina/dhi-sample-demos/curl/guides/guides.md

 ## Image variants

 Docker Hardened curl images are runtime-only variants.
-Unlike other DHI products, curl DHI does not provide separate dev variants with additional development tools.
+It doesn't provide separate dev variants with additional development tools.

 **Runtime variants** are designed to run curl commands in production.
 These images are intended to be used either directly or as the FROM image in the final stage of a multi-stage build.
 These images typically:

 - Run as the nonroot user
-- Include basic shell with system package managers removed
-- Contain only the minimal set of libraries needed to run curl
+- Contain ONLY the curl binary (no shell, no system utilities)
 - Support HTTP/HTTPS, FTP, and other protocols curl supports
+- Require `docker debug` for any debugging needs

 ### Choosing between variants